JeanMertz/jeanmertz.com/content/career/_index.md

 - I strongly dislike advertisements and instead pay for software, content and services whenever possible.
-- I have a light case of ”[benign essential tremor][]”, it does not impact my life in a significant way, other than I will never beat you at a game of [wire loop][].
+- I have a light case of ”[benign essential tremor][]”, it does not impact my life significantly, other than I will never beat you at a game of [wire loop][].
 - I like to [read educational books][] (and writing down what I learn)